transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 ```
 kubectl scale --replicas=1 rs/public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57 -n kube-system
 ```
+{: codeblock}

-You should see a response similar to:
+You should see a response similar to the following output that indicates that the replica set has been scaled down:

 ```
 replicaset.apps/public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57 scaled
 ```

-Indicating that the replica set has been scaled down.

 If the cluster version is v1.18 or higher, you'll also need to manually add the necessary ingress changes by doing the following for each component: